BigBangData/Puns/README.md

   + goal of `signup` and `login`
   + only place `logout` is possible
   + after `login`, either `signup` or `login` will redirect to `play`
-  + goes through questions in order for every user
+  + goes through puns in order for every user
-  + persist questions asked beyond single session so user can come back where she left off
+  + persist puns asked beyond single session so user can come back where she left off
-  + starts over when all questions have been asked for a given user
+  + starts over when all puns have been shown
 - __view answer__:
-  + view actual answer and own answer
-  + see a message that reflects whether own answer was correct or not
-  + if own answer is correct, unicorn confetti are thrown; if not, lobster confetti are thrown
-  + user can click on an `AGREE` or a `DISAGREE` button to provide feedback
-    - this action is the only way to load the next question (redirecting to `play`)
-      + in the backend, this user feedback increments the weights for the model which performed the best
-      + over time, that should improve the accuracy of the system, which uses weighted averages and a threshold to determine success
-      + user input is stored in a table with all the answers, including success or failure, etc.
-    - fun fact: clicking on `play` again without providing feedback reloads the same question
-  + view model "leaderboard" with match scores (similarity scores for the current user and actual answers)
-    - challenge: since the weighted avg score is provided, can the user compute the weights from the information given?

 ## Local Dev